ShiningSord/Truncate-Split-Contrast-A-Framework-for-Learning-from-Mislabeled-Videos/README.md

 ## Important

 This is a very early version of our code.
-Too many things to do.
+We will release the full version later.